davidmarquis/grails-lesscss/README.markdown

 ## <less:stylesheet> tag

 Outputs the correct `<link>` HTML element to include your LESS stylesheet.

 The included file's extension is determined at runtime and depends on the environment.
+When in development, the generated `<link>` will link directly to the .less file.
+For other environments, the `<link>` element will directly link to the corresponding static .css file compiled at WAR generation time.

 Attributes: